Menu

 At Brookhouse, attendance and punctuality are paramount.
 Thank you for your support in ensuring that your child attends school every day.
 The higher a pupil’s attendance, the more they are likely to learn, and the better they are likely to perform as they progress through school.

-Our topic for this term is 'What the Romans did for us'
+Our topic for this term is 'There's No Place Like Home'

 English